microsoft/qsharp/katas/content/multi_qubit_gates/index.md

     "title": "CNOT Gate"
 })

-Our first proper multi-qubit gate is the $CNOT$ ("controlled NOT") gate.
+The first multi-qubit gate you're going to review is the $CNOT$ ("controlled NOT") gate.
 The $CNOT$ gate is a two-qubit gate, with one qubit referred to as the **control** qubit, and the other qubit as the **target** qubit (usually the first qubit is the control, and the second qubit is the target).

 $CNOT$ acts as a conditional gate of sorts: if the control qubit is in state $\ket{1}$, it applies the $X$ gate to the target qubit, otherwise it does nothing.

 > If the system is in a superposition of several basis states, the effects of the gate will be a linear combination of the effects of it acting separately on each of the basis states.
-> This will be the case for all quantum gates you'll encounter later that are specified in terms of basis states: since all unitary gates are linear, it is sufficient to define their effect on the basis states, and use linearity to figure out their effect on any state.
+> This will be the case for all quantum gates you'll encounter later that are specified in terms of basis states: since all unitary gates are linear, it's sufficient to define their effect on the basis states, and use linearity to figure out their effect on any state.

 <table>
     <tr>